 We create meaningful jewellery that celebrates the fragile beauty of our flora and fauna, all of which contain rare Welsh gold - the gold of royalty for over 100 years.

 When you own a piece of Clogau jewellery, you want to make sure it looks as good as possible, for as long as possible.
 Luckily, maintaining the finish and value of your Clogau jewellery is quite easy if you follow a few simple guidelines.
 Please note that damage to your jewellery incurred whilst engaging in any of the activities below will not be covered within our two-year warranty and will incur a repair charge if it can be repaired.

 The key thing to remember is that most jewellery isn't suitable to be worn throughout the day and needs to be removed before certain activities to prevent tarnishing, discolouration and damage.Always remove your jewellery before you apply any make-up, perfumes or do any cleaning.
 The harsh chemicals found in cleaning products, chlorine, perfumes, hairspray, beauty products, sea water, soaps and shower gel can all cause discolouration.Also, always remove your jewellery before engaging in activities in which there is a risk of physically damaging your jewellery such as garderning, DIY, sports, and swimming.Precious jewellery should be the last thing you put on, and the first thing you take off.

-Please store your Clogau items in an anti-tarnish environment.
-Our presentation boxes that come supplied with our jewellery are not designed for long-term storage.
+We highly recommend you store your jewellery seperately in a clean, anti-tarnish, compartmentalised box to avoid scratches (the presentation boxes that come supplied with our jewellery are not designed for long-term storage).

 If an item of jewellery is really dirty then professional cleaning will be necessary using an ultrasonic cleaner with cleaning solutions and/or special buffing wheels.